blocksds/sdk/docs/content/technical/updating_guide.md

 Please refer to the changelog for a full list of changes, including additions and enhancements to the SDK which are not listed here.

+## Upgrading to BlocksDS DEV

+* `grit` used to silently fail if it was exporting a tiled map with too many tiles.
+The indices written to the file would be incorrect for the tiles that went over the limit.
+This error was quite hard to notice in some cases because some images have tiles that are very similar to others.

+  Now it prints an error message (instead of silently failing or printing a warning) and fails the conversion.
+This may break the build process of some games, but it's important to check all images that fail to be converted because they weren't being converted correctly before.

 ## Upgrading to BlocksDS 1.15.2

 * The DSWiFi structs `Wifi_TxHeader` and `Wifi_RxHeader` are now private.
 They